 Poster Session Guidelines for Participants

-Please note that poster printing is only open to CNR students.
-If you are not a CNR student, but you are working in a CNR lab, we unfortunately cannot cover the cost of your poster.
-We encourage you to check in with your mentor for printing needs.
+- If you are working with an RCNR research mentor, but you are not a student in RCNR, we unfortunately cannot offer to cover the cost of printing your poster, and we encourage you to check in with your mentor for printing needs.

 Designing a Poster